Read About Median Household Income in Tucson, Arizona MSA

 What are the key trends?

 Inflation-adjusted median household income in the Tucson MSA has followed an upward trend since 2000.
 During the Great Recession, the median household income in Tucson fell.
 The nation also posted a decrease in median household income during the Great Recession but to a much lesser extent than Tucson or Arizona.
 By 2013, the U.S. had fully recovered to the pre-recession median household income level while Tucson followed in 2015.
-Tucson posted rapid growth in median household income between 2016 and 2017 at just over 8.0%, substantially quicker than the U.S. and the state, which were near 5.0%.
-Growth in median household income has continued to increase over the past several years in Tucson, Arizona, and nationally.
+Tucson posted rapid growth in median household income between 2018 and 2023 at 33.1%, slightly faster than the U.S. growth of 30.3%, but lagged behind the state at 36.8%.

 How is it measured?